FormalExchange/Thesis/Call Auctions/README.md

 > ./auction.sh;
 > coqc Demo.v

-1. The main lemmas for the correctness of fairness are in the file MQFAIR.v
+1. The main lemmas for the correctness of fairness are in the file FAIR.v
-2. The UM process and its correctness theorems are in MQUM.v.
+2. The UM process and its correctness theorems are in UM.v.
 The UM process is used at the exchanges.
-3. For MM process, go to the file MQMM.v.
+3. For MM process, go to the file MM.v.
 4. The Bound.v file contains combinatorial results on matchings.
 5. The Uniqueness.v file contains uniqueness related results.